Angioplasty and stent - heart - discharge

 You will need care for your incision.

-Most people take aspirin or another medicine called clopidogrel (Plavix) after this procedure.
+or another medicine called (Plavix), prasugrel (Efient), or ticagrelor (Brilinta) after this procedure.
 These medicines are blood thinners.
 They keep your blood from forming clots in your arteries and stent.
 A blood clot can lead to a heart attack.
 Take the medicines exactly as your doctor tells you.
 Do not stop taking them without talking with your doctor first.

 Call your doctor if: